naturalis/swagger-ui/README.md

 In order to run, the URL at which the swagger API definition is served must be passed in the environment variable `API_URL`:

-`docker run -p 80:8080 -e VALIDATOR_URL=null -e NBA_PORT=8080 -e API_URL=http://localhost:8080/swagger.json naturalis/swagger-ui`
+`docker run -p 80:80 -e VALIDATOR_URL=null -e NBA_PORT=8080 -e API_URL=http://localhost:8080/v2/reference-doc naturalis/swagger-ui`

-Open a browser and swagger-ui will run under http://localhost/swagger Note that validation of the API definition is disabled in the above example.
+Open a browser and swagger-ui will run under http://localhost/swagger/endpoints-reference Note that validation of the API definition is disabled in the above example.
+** Important:** Make sure that the CORS settings for the swagger definition file served from the address specified in `API_URL` has the sufficientr cross-domain access control (CORS) settings!